 If you only have a pressure cooker (or your air fryer is busy), you can make Instant Pot steamed vegetables this way too.

-- Both a low carb and a healthy side dish for sure.
+- Both are low carb healthy side dishes for sure.

 Air Fryer Vegetables